Mille Miglia: Before World War II

 The event was usually dominated by local Italian drivers and marques, but three races were won by foreign cars.
-The first one was in 1931, when German driver Rudolf Caracciola (famous in Grand Prix racing) and riding mechanic Wilhelm Sebastian won with their big supercharged Mercedes-Benz SSKL, averaging for the first time more than 100 km/h (63 mph) in a Mille Miglia.
-Caracciola had received very little support from the factory due to the economic crisis at that time.
+The first one was in 1931, when German driver Rudolf Caracciola, famous in Grand Prix racing, and riding mechanic Wilhelm Sebastian won with their big supercharged Mercedes-Benz SSKL, averaging for the first time more than 100 km/h (63 mph) in a Mille Miglia.
+Caracciola had received little support from the factory due to the economic crisis at that time.
 He did not have enough mechanics to man all necessary service points.
 After performing a pit stop, they had to hurry across Italy, cutting the triangle-shaped course short in order to arrive in time before the race car.

 The race was briefly stopped by Italian leader Benito Mussolini after an accident in 1938 killed a number of spectators.
-This race saw 11 spectator fatalities; a Lancia Aprilla being driven by Angelo Mignanego and Dr. Luigi Bruzzo just before they entered Bologna went off the road and crashed into a whole group of spectators lining the road to watch the race.
-10 people were killed- 5 of whom were children and 26 were injured; both competitors survived.
-Earlier in the race, another accident took the life of a 12 year old girl in Padova.
-The race was not run in 1939, and when it resumed in April 1940 shortly before Italy entered World War II, it was dubbed the Grand Prix of Brescia, and held on a 100 km short course in the plains of northern Italy that was lapped nine times.
+This race saw eleven spectator fatalities; a Lancia Aprilla being driven by Angelo Mignanego and Dr. Luigi Bruzzo, just before they entered Bologna, went off the road and crashed into a whole group of spectators lining the road to watch the race.
+Ten people were killed, seven of whom were children, and 26 were injured; both competitors survived.
+Later in the race, another accident in Ferrara injured six people, and another took the life of a twelve-year-old girl just outside Rovigo.
+These accidents caused such an uproar in Italian society that the decision making of the race’s future went to the top of the Italian fascist government: Mussolini himself.
+The race was not run in 1939, instead "Litoranea Libica 1939" from Tobruk to Tripoli took place in Libya (then an Italian colony), which was won by Mussolini's personal chauffeur Ercole Boratto.
+When Mille Miglia resumed in April 1940, shortly before Italy entered World War II, it was dubbed the "Grand Prix of Brescia", and held on a 100 km short triangular course in the plains of northern Italy between Brescia, Cremona and Mantova that was lapped nine times.